martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 Porting availability for Toll-free phone numbers vary by country and region.
 For more information, please refer to your country or region specific documents to see available support for porting service.

 > [!NOTE]
-> At this time in the United Kingdom, we currently don't support transferring UK nongeographic numbers including shared cost numbers for area codes 0843, 0844, 0845, 0870, 0871, 0872.
+> At this time in the United Kingdom, Microsoft currently doesn't support transferring UK nongeographic numbers including shared cost numbers for area codes 0843, 0844, 0845, 0870, 0871, 0872.

 ### How many port requests do I need?